Outdoor Attractions and Parks

 This National Trust property features an ornate Victorian Gothic Revival house with stunning gardens and extensive parklands.
 As well as looking around the amazing house you can find walking trails, including a kids natural play trail, a café and The Cow Barn offering homemade dishes featuring ingredients grown on the estate.

-Services: X6 stops right outside of the estate in both directions
+Services: Service X6 stops right outside of the estate in both directions

 Shopping centres and retail parks

 Cribbs Causeway The two-level indoor Mall at Cribbs Causeway, near Bristol, boasts over 150 shops including John Lewis and Marks & Spencer flagship stores.

 Bristol Zoo Gardens Discover over 400 species of exotic and endangered animals from across the globe, all set within award winning gardens spanning 12 acres.